-This category allows you to enable or disable the VGA activities that cause the system to wake up from power saving mode.
+Enabled VGA activities will cause the system to wake up from power saving mode.
+Disabled VGA activities will not cause the system to wake up from power saving mode.

 Soft-Off by PWR-BTTN

 This category allows you to select the method of powering off your system.